-- A. Hemolysis has no significant interference. - B. Bilirubin has no significant interference. - C. Lipemia has no significant interference with <3+lipemia. - D. Glutathione and Methylbenzethonium Chloride have no significant interference. - E. Refer to References for other interferences caused by drugs, disease and preanalytical variables.
+- a.
+Hemolysis ≤4+ has no significant interference. - b.
+Bilirubin <30.0 mg/dL has no significant interference. - c.
+Lipemia has no significant interference with <3+lipemia. - d.
+Glutathione and Methylbenzethonium Chloride have no significant interference. - e.
+Refer to References for other interferences caused by drugs, disease and preanalytical variables.